Binoculars – A Primer

 But don’t assume that a larger binocular will necessarily give you a brighter picture.

-Eye Relief: Eye relief is the distance from the eyepiece to the point where you can see the whole picture.
+Eye relief is the distance from the eyepiece to the point where you can see the whole picture.
 People who wear glasses often have trouble using binoculars, because their glasses hold the binocular’s eyepiece too far away from their eyes.
 It’s a problem with many binoculars, but particularly with smaller ones.

 Over the years, things have improved.
 Manufacturers have increased the eye relief and have developed eye cups that have click stops so that the viewer can dial the precise amount of eye relief needed.